 Upham et al (2009) Structure-activity-dependent regulation of cell communication by perfluorinated fatty acids using in vivo and in vitro model systems.
 Environ Health Perspect 117 545 PMID: 19440492

 Do you know of a great paper that uses D609 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for D609